maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 The user merges `master` into `deputy`.
 Merging two branches means merging two commits.
 The first commit is the one that `master` points at: the giver.
 The second commit is the one that `deputy` points at: the receiver.
 For this merge, Git does nothing, reporting it is `Already up-to-date.`.

 Graph property: the series of commits in the graph are interpreted as a series of changes made to the content of the repository.
-Git behaviour: if the giver commit is an ancestor of the receiver commit, Git will do nothing.
+Git behavior: if the giver commit is an ancestor of the receiver commit, Git will do nothing.
 Those changes have already been incorporated.

 ## Merge a descendent